Medical MLLM is Vulnerable: Cross-Modality Jailbreak and Mismatched Attacks on Medical Multimodal Large Language Models: Experiments

 \subsection{Evaluation Metrics}

-We evaluate the effectiveness of jailbreak attacks on MedMLLM using the Attack Success Rate (ASR) and Refusal Rate (RR):
+We evaluate the effectiveness of jailbreak attacks using the Attack Success Rate (ASR) and Refusal Rate (RR):

-As shown in Equation \ref{equ:asr_rr}, let $A$ be the set of all responses analyzed. $\text{Success}(a)$ checks if response $a$ aligns with malicious intent, returning 1 for success if it avoids predefined negations, and 0 otherwise. $\text{Refuse}(a)$ assesses response safety, returning 1 if $a$ is deflected or deemed unsafe, and 0 if it engages with the content.
-RR applies only to 'normal' or 'mismatched' inputs, as the questions in them are non-malicious.
-Phrases with a refusal implication can be found in \ref{app:refuse}
+As shown in Equations~\ref{eq:asr} and~\ref{eq:rr}, let $A$ be the set of all responses analyzed. $\text{Success}(a)$ checks if response $a$ aligns with malicious intent, returning 1 for success if it avoids predefined negations, and 0 otherwise. $\text{Refuse}(a)$ assesses response safety, returning 1 if $a$ is deflected or deemed unsafe, and 0 if it engages with the content.
+RR applies only to ``normal'' or ``mismatched'' inputs, as the questions in them are non-malicious.

-The dense similarity score shown in Equation \ref{equ:dense} is calculated by taking the norm of the first element in the question embedding and the first element in the answer embedding\cite{bge-m3}.
-The lexical similarity score shown in Equation \ref{equ:lex} is the sum of the ReLU-activated dot products of the lexical weights and the embeddings of overlapping tokens in the question and answer.
+The dense similarity score shown in Equation~\ref{eq:dense} is calculated by taking the norm of the first element in the question embedding and the first element in the answer embedding~\cite{bge-m3}.
+The lexical similarity score shown in Equation~\ref{eq:lex} is the sum of the ReLU-activated dot products of the lexical weights and the embeddings of overlapping tokens in the question and answer.
 The lexical weight matrix is a vector of dimensionality d by 1.
-The multi-vector similarity score shown in Equation \ref{equ:mul} is the average over N samples of the maximum normalized dot product of the multi-vector weights and the embeddings of the question and answer.The multi-vector weight matrix has dimensions d by d.